bandprotocol/bandchain-docs-archived/docs/client-library/pyband/get-started.md

 ```

 **Step 2:** The sender address is required for sending the transaction, so we have to initial the address first.
-So we have to import the [`PrivateKey`] from wallet, and get the privatekey, in this example we will get it from our test mnemonic `subject economy equal whisper turn boil guard giraffe stick retreat wealth card only buddy joy leave genuine resemble submit ghost top polar adjust avoid`
+So we have to import the [`PrivateKey`] from wallet, and get the private key, in this example we will get it from our test mnemonic `subject economy equal whisper turn boil guard giraffe stick retreat wealth card only buddy joy leave genuine resemble submit ghost top polar adjust avoid`

 ```python